tianjialiu/FIRECAM/README.md

 Click the 'Apps/UI_FIRECAM.js' script in the 'users/tl2581/FIRECAM' repository.
 The script should appear in the code editor.
 Click 'Run' in the top-right corner of the code editor to activate the user interface.
 The repository also contains a script to export monthly and annual timeseries data ('Exports/UI_FIRECAM_Exports.js').

 ## Updates
+* September 2019: added "Draw" option to FIRECAM and GFEDv4s apps
 * Feburary 2019: added data download/processing code under the "fire_inv" subfolder; added "Country/Sub-Region" and "Pixel" options to FIRECAM app; created ancillary app for GFEDv4s (GFEDv4s Explorer)
 * March 2019: added "Country/Sub-Region" and "Pixel" options to FIRECAM exports
 * May 2019: added R/EE code for calculating the relative fire confidence metrics under the "fire_metrics" subfolder; added "Global" and "Custom" options to FIRECAM, GFEDv4s apps